 Toner: A Better Ink

 We’ve finally found a better type of ink for computer printers.
 It’s called toner.
-Unlike ink cartridges, toner cartridges don’t dry out, produce more pages faster, and print sharper text.
+Unlike ink cartridges, toner cartridges don’t dry out, produce more pages faster, and print sharper text (plus you can always sell toner if needed).
 Xerox engineer Gary Starkweather developed laser printing in 1969 by modifying one of the company’s office copiers.
 Since then, laser printing is the good-to for high volume printing and low cost-per-page.
 It may not seem like it when you’re buying OEM toner cartridges, but toner really is a better bargain than ink.

 What’s On The Label?